Underage Alcohol Related Laws

-Driving under the influence of alcohol (DUI) is a serious charge that often requires the payment of a large fine, a mandatory jail sentence, 3 years probation, and the suspension or revocation of a driver’s license.
+Driving under the influence of alcohol (DUI) is a serious charge that often requires the payment of a large fine, a mandatory jail sentence, three years probation and the suspension or revocation of a driver’s license.
 We successfully handle alcohol related cases including MIP (Minor in Possession) and mitigate sentencing so you can drive and succeed in life.

 Underage California DUI Laws